What pain and symptoms are associated with the Plantaris muscle?

 Cold Therapy Treatment For Injury and Pain Behind the Knee

-If you have injured the plantaris muscle, or have sudden onset pain behind the knee, cold therapy should be your first course of treatment.
-I recommend the Comfort Hot or Ice Pack for use with behind the knee pain.
+If you have injured the plantaris muscle or have sudden onset pain behind the knee, cold therapy should be your first course of treatment.
+I recommend the ColePak Comfort Ice Pack for use with behind the knee pain.
 Using a pillow to prop up your leg, place the cold pack between the pillow and your knee.
-The pillow not only provides support for the knee, but also allows the ice pack to wrap around your knee providing coverage for the back of the knee as well as the sides of the knee.
+The pillow provides support for the knee and will help keep the knee slightly bent to provide better treatment and relieve muscle stress.
 You can use cold therapy for 20 minutes per hour for the first 48 hours.
 Do not use cold therapy for more than 20 minutes at a time as longer use of ice or cold packs can cause tissue damage.
+The ColePak has two gel filled packs that remain soft and pliable when frozen.
+The packs can also be used for heat treatment.
+It is a multi-use pack and can be used for most areas of the body.
 For additional help with pain relief use with BioFreeze.

 Cold Therapy Gel For Knee and Calf Injury Pain